mlcommons/ck/cm/docs/motivation.md

 ![](https://cKnowledge.org/images/cm-gap-beween-mlsys-research-and-production3a.png)

-## 2nd generation of the CK technology
+## The 2nd generation of the CK framework

-The open-source CM unification framework is the 2nd generation of the [Collective Knowledge framework (CK)]( https://arxiv.org/abs/2011.01149 ) that was [successfully validated in academia and industry]( https://cKnowledge.org/partners.html ) in the past years to enable unified, interchangeable, collaborative and reproducible development, optimization and deployment of Pareto-efficient ML Systems in terms of accuracy, latency, throughput, energy, size and costs across continuously changing software and hardware.
+The open-source CM unification framework is the 2nd generation of the [Collective Knowledge framework (CK)]( https://arxiv.org/abs/2011.01149 ) that was [validated in academia and industry]( https://cKnowledge.org/partners.html ) in the past years to enable unified, interchangeable, collaborative and reproducible development, optimization and deployment of Pareto-efficient ML Systems in terms of accuracy, latency, throughput, energy, size and costs across continuously changing software and hardware.

-CM also helps to transform Git repositories, Docker containers, Jupyter notebooks, zip/tar files and any local directory into a collective database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.
+It helps to transform Git repositories, Docker containers, Jupyter notebooks, zip/tar files and any local directory into a collective database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.

-Our long-term goal is to help researchers and engineers exchange their artifacts, knowledge, experience and best practices in a more automated, reusable, portable and unified way across rapidly evolving software and hardware.
+Our long-term goal is to make it easier for researchers and engineers to exchange their artifacts, knowledge, experience and best practices in a more automated, reusable, portable and unified way across rapidly evolving computer systems.

 See related articles and videos: